Not all emotional pain will (completely) dissolve just by meditating on it. What should you do about the remaining pain?

 Fortunately, 90% of feelings, habits, etc. that aren’t serving your true self will come apart once you do enough mindfulness meditation.
 90% of those that are serving your true self will resolve and stop being emotionally loud once you act on them sufficiently.
 But what about the rest?

-That’s what the rest of this post is about: assume you have some emotion that isn’t getting processed, and that you don’t even know if it’s serving your true self.
+That’s what the rest of this post is about: assume you have some emotion that isn’t getting processed, and that you don’t know if it’s serving your true self, and you want to figure out if it is, so you can decide how to act on it.

 First, you can always do a second loop of meditating on the emotion and seeing if there’s anything you can do to resolve it.
 Emotions that have been around for years, will take much longer to process, and may require multiple rounds of meditation.